KATHLEEN P. HOWARD, Professor and Chair

 The senior comprehensive requirement consists of two components.

 The first component revolves around the department’s Colloquium Series.
 During the academic year, speakers from other institutions visit our campus and present colloquia about their research.
-Each speaker recommends a small amount of published background material, which students and faculty read in preparation for the visit.
+Each speaker recommends a small amount of published background material, which students read in preparation for the visit.
 These materials also serve as the basis for journal club, during which student facilitators lead the senior majors in a discussion of the background material and the relevant chemistry concepts.
 All senior majors are required to (1) attend journal club meetings, (2) read the provided literature, (3) serve as a facilitator for at least one journal club meeting, and (4) attend the actual colloquium presentations.

 b.
 Senior majors who do not write a research thesis must write a series of short reflections throughout the academic year.
 These reflections are based on the presentations given by speakers in the department’s Colloquium Series and the associated literature

 - The department will provide a minimum of 6 opportunities to write reflections each academic year.

 - Satisfactory performance on 4 reflections constitutes completion of this component of the comprehensive requirement.

 Finally, all students must complete at least one safety training session before the beginning of their senior year.
 Safety training will be organized through the Department’s Scientific Instrumentation Specialist.

 The comprehensive requirement for biochemistry majors is the same as for chemistry majors.